Python Turtle - Lesson 1¶

 10my_ttl.forward(100)

-In the turtle module the window is called a Screen.
-Line 5
+In the turtle module, the window is called a Screen.
+Line 5 creates a screen, just like you created a turtle:

 What are pixels?

-Your screen is made up of thousands of little dots.
-If you look really close at your screen you might see them.
+Your screen is made up of lots of tiny dots.
+If you look very closely, you might be able to see them.
 These are called pixels.

-We’ll learn more about pixels latter in the course.
+You will learn more about pixels later in the course.

 1# Our first turtle program